upday/upday.github.io/_posts/blog/2017-09-19-about_building_trust.md

 Unless we change it, it’ll just be what it is.

-Trust is a bi-product of what you say and what you do. _So: work on improving in both these areas._
+Trust is a by-product of what you say and what you do. _So: work on improving in both these areas._

 **Over-communicate:** best way to address trust issues is to talk more, find ways to inform people about what is being worked on and what is not.
 If something troubles you, go talk to the concerned people and find out more.
 If there is something you disagree with, express your views constructively, rationally and respectfully.